-M. avium bacteria are characterized by the presence of a hydrophobic cell wall and by their mycolic acid constituents composing their core.
-Mycolic acids are densely packed with a variety of GPLs, which are a class of glycolipids.
+M. avium bacteria are characterized by the presence of a water-repellent cell wall and by their mycolic acid constituents composing their core.
+Mycolic acids are densely packed with a variety of GPLs, which are a class of lipid and carbohydrate molecules linked together.
 The presence of GPLs is responsible for the immunomodulatory properties of M. avium that makes it a successful pathogen.

 First of all, the GPL component of the bacterium prevents the formation of the phagosome-lysosome complex.
 A phagosome is a cytoplasmic structure that exists inside specialized immune cells known as phagocytes; later, the fusion of the phagosome with the lysosome results in a phagolysosome complex.
 Formation of the phagolysosome complex is crucial for the destruction of intracellular microorganisms.
-The ability of GPLs to support the survival of mycobacteria in phagocytes is due to the interaction between the GPLs with mannose receptors on the surface of the phagocytes.
-Moreover, the accumulation of GPLs inside macrophages leads to an amplified proinflammatory response through interactions with Toll-like receptors.
+The ability of GPLs to support the survival of mycobacteria in phagocytes is due to the interaction between the GPLs with specific receptors on the surface of the phagocytes.
+Moreover, the accumulation of GPLs inside macrophages leads to an amplified proinflammatory response.
 This phenomenon is essential as it leads to amplified infection impacts, without the necessary presence of the microorganism.

 Lastly, the synthesis of GPLs is required for the adhesion and secretion of biofilms.
 It has been suggested that inactivation of genes responsible for the synthesis of GPLs, leads to the impairment of the microorganism to slide or stick to surfaces.
+Thus, the presence of GPLs facilitates the microorganism to create a tight attachment with the host.
 Moreover, biofilm formation contributes to the adaptation of virulent strains to environmental anoxia and nutrient limitations, by lowering the metabolic rate and reducing the rate of cell division.

-Diagnosis with MAC-PD has varying treatment plans which is determined by disease progression.
+Treatment strategy for MAC-PD depends on how far the disease has progressed.
 In nearly half of the patients, untreated MAC-PD does not progress for several years after diagnosis and negative culture conversions (no bacteria detected by testing) are recorded.
 So, it is important to consider what risk factors patients have prior to the initiation of treatments to avoid unnecessary medical expenses and adverse drug reactions.
 Some risk factors include cavitary lesions, low BMI, poor nutritional status, and extensive disease symptoms.
 In cases where treatment is warranted, a three-drug combination of macrolide-based antibiotics is used.
 Standard treatment uses three doses per week with increased administrations in severe cases.

 Busatto, C., Vianna, J. S., da Silva, L. V., Ramis, I. B., & da Silva, P. E. A. (2019). mycobacterium avium: an overview.
 Tuberculosis, 114, 127–134. https://doi.org/10.1016/j.tube.2018.12.004